MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * To use full-screen intent notifications, specify the `<uses-permission android:name="android.permission.USE_FULL_SCREEN_INTENT" />` permission between the `<manifest>` tags.
 * To use notification actions, specify `<receiver android:exported="false" android:name="com.dexterous.flutterlocalnotifications.ActionBroadcastReceiver" />` between the `<application>` tags so that the plugin can process the actions and trigger the appropriate callback(s)

+Developers can refer to the example app's `AndroidManifest.xml` to help see what the end result may look like.
+Do note that the example app covers all the plugin's supported functionality so will request more permissions than your own app may need

 ### Requesting permissions on Android 13 or higher

 From Android 13 (API level 33) onwards, apps now have the ability to display a prompt where users can decide if they want to grant an app permission to show notifications.
 For further reading on this matter read https://developer.android.com/guide/topics/ui/notifiers/notification-permission.
 To support this applications need target their application to Android 13 or higher and the compile SDK version needs to be at least 33 (Android 13).
 For example, to target Android 13, update your app's `build.gradle` file to have a `targetSdkVersion` of `33`.
 Applications can then call the following code to request the permission where the `requestPermission` method is associated with the `AndroidFlutterLocalNotificationsPlugin` class (i.e. the Android implementation of the plugin)